Ultra-composable management systems

 Engaging OS has a robust notifications system triggered by item updates, sending branded emails to users based on their roles.
 Emails can dynamically include any content from within the system.

 Conceptually, Engaging OS is a layered platform.
-At its core is the engine, an organic role-based, process-powered architecture.
+At its core is the open source engine, an organic role-based, process-powered architecture.

-On top of that, modules provide a leg up for common operations, featuring pre-populated workflows, data structures, and port and dashboard screens.
-The list of modules includes group registration, certification, accreditation, and membership.
-When functionality-rich enough, we’ve even spun these out as standalone services.
+On top of that, modules provide a leg up for common operations, featuring pre-populated data structures, workflows and screens.
+The list of modules includes Delegate Registration, Professional Certification, Peer Accreditation, Member News, Jobs Board, and Organizational Membership.
+Once these become sufficiently developed, we’ve even spun them out as standalone services.

-The third layer consists of collaborating with you to model your organization’s operations by tailoring existing modules and developing new ones.
+The third layer is collaborating with you to model your organization’s operations by applying existing modules and developing new functionality.
+Now you know what this means: fun with collections, tasks, positions, ports, consoles, processes, notifications and activity areas.

 Realize the value of an integrated work system